aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-shapes/shape-formatting/_index.md

 5. Add your 2 preferred colors with defined positions using the `Add` methods exposed by the `GradientStops` collection associated with `GradientFormat` class.
 6. Write the modified presentation as a PPTX file.

-This Java code demonstrates an operation where the gradient fill effect was used on an ellipse:
+This PHP code demonstrates an operation where the gradient fill effect was used on an ellipse:

 ```php
   // Instantiates a presentation class that represents a presentation file